Chart Color Schemes

 Infrastructure

-St James has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+St James has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects that could impact this region.
-Notable ones are Sam Kerr Football Centre and Queens Park Regional Open Space, Elizabeth Baillie Park Redevelopment Project, Heartwood Bentley, and Curtin University Net Zero Precinct Digital Twin.
-The following list details those most relevant.
+AreaSearch has identified nine projects that could impact the area, with key ones being Sam Kerr Football Centre and Queens Park Regional Open Space, Elizabeth Baillie Park Redevelopment Project, Curtin University Net Zero Precinct Digital Twin, and Heartwood Bentley - Bentley Redevelopment Project.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.